Office versions and connectivity to Microsoft 365 services

 Minimum version requirements for Outlook for Windows

 As of November 1, 2021, there are minimum versions of Outlook for Windows required to connect to Microsoft 365 services, such as Exchange Online.
-For more information, see the New minimum Outlook for Windows version requirements for Microsoft 365 blog post on the Microsoft Tech Community.
+For more information, see the following blog post: New minimum Outlook for Windows version requirements for Microsoft 365.

 The requirements only apply to Outlook for Windows.
 They don't apply to Outlook on other operating systems, such as macOS, iOS, or Android.

 Additional information about connectivity to Microsoft 365 services